Business Capability Maps design principles: Part 1 – general structure and visual appeal

 Business Capability Maps enable C-level and senior management to look at the enterprise through the lens of capabilities to see what it does instead of seeing how it is done in the organizational structure, business processes, or from another perspective.
 Leadership uses capabilities to advance their strategy and guide investment plans.
 This has implications for the design of the Capability Map.
 What do you need to consider?

 In practice, IT often drives Business Capability maps and this can have an effect on how capabilities are described, e.g. having technical wording.
-It’s important to keep in mind that the Capability Map is used by business leaders.
-Therefore, the description of the design needs to match wording these leaders can understand in a technology-neutral manner.
-If the Capability Map is not regarded as an accurate and meaningful description of the business activities of the enterprise, as perceived by senior business leadership, then it will not gain traction as a collaboration tool for planning and business design.
+It’s essential to keep in mind that the Capability Map is used by business leaders.
+Therefore, the design description needs to match wording these leaders can understand in a technology-neutral manner.
+Suppose the Capability Map is not regarded as an accurate and meaningful description of the enterprise’s business activities (as perceived by senior business leadership), it will not gain traction as a collaboration tool for planning and business design.

 Another important aspect to remember in terms of stakeholders is the positioning of other planning and design frameworks.
 Think of a Business Process Map or Application and Technology Portfolio categorizations.
 Will the Capability Map replace all those maps and frameworks?
 Certainly not, because these frameworks provide stakeholder-specific viewpoints.
 The Business Process Map looks at the enterprise through the lens of operational processes, and the application framework is a way to look at the IT landscape through the lens of Application Portfolios.